george-staniland/select-share/README.md

-# A photosharing app for photographers to get client feeback
+# A photosharing app for photographers to get client feedback

 ### tech stack
 * React